 Remember, water smart.
 We recommend using no more 0.5 inches of water per zone and never water more than one hour per zone.
 Reclaimed water should not be allowed to pool, puddle, or run off the property.
 Make sure that your automatic irrigation system has a working rain sensor, so that you don’t waste money and water by watering on rainy days.

 Maintain your irrigation and backflow devices.
 Help protect yourself, others, and the environment.
-Incorrectly maintained irrigation systems could allow pets and wildlife to ingest the reclaimed water, if humans should drink it, then neither should animals.
+Incorrectly maintained irrigation systems could allow pets and wildlife to ingest the reclaimed water, if humans shouldn't drink it, then neither should animals.

 Reclaimed water should never be consumed in any form, should not be piped inside of building, should never be used for swimming or bathing purposes, should not be used to wash vehicles (it leaves spots), and should never be used to cool air-conditioning systems.